g-a-borrero/cosmos/Abilities/Magic/Water/index.md

 # Water

 In order to gain access to any of the Water Abilities and their derivatives, you must take on Elemental Affinities first.
+Water Abilities require Water nearby.

 #### Table of Contents
 1. [Elemental Affinities](#elemental-affinities)